Bernese Mountain Dog

 Bernese Mountain Dogs are not recommended for apartment life.
 They are relatively inactive indoors and will do best with at least a large, fenced-in yard.
 Because of their thick coats they are sensitive to the heat and would much rather be in cold temperatures.

-Large active dogs such as these need regular exercise, which includes a
+Large active dogs such as these need regular exercise, which includes a long daily walk.

 About 6-8 years.
 The average lifespan of the Bernese has decreased in recent years from 10-12 years to 6-8 years.
 The BMD Club of America did a health survey in 2000 with 1,322 dogs.
 The average age of death was 7.2 years.
 Cancer is unfortunately a very large part of the Berner world and many Berners die young.
 One source states "I know of several that died of cancer at 3-4 years old and one that died two days before his 2nd birthday.
 The BMD Club of America is aggressively researching this cancer issue!
 We must see if we can end this sad situation."